ugurtegin/MMF_RNN_Reuse/README.md

 BPM Notebooks folder contains a time-dependent beam propagation simulation for graded-index multimode fiber.
 The code is written in Python with the CuPy library to perform GPU parallelized simulations.

-BPM Notebooks folder contains the numerical decision layer used in the manuscript.
-Regression and categorization tasks for the studied datasets in the manuscript are performed with these codes written in Python with Tensorflow library and Keras API.
-Experimentally recorded data is required to run the decision layer code.
+RNN Notebooks folder contains the training and testing procedures of the recurrent neural network used in the manuscript.
+The training and testing tasks are performed with these codes written in Python with Tensorflow library and Keras API.

 Simulation data will be available upon peer reviewed publication.